FunC cookbook

 }

-Determine if slices are equal
+Determine if the slices are equal

 int are_slices_equal_1? (slice a, slice b) {